 WHAT TO EXPECT

 Your session will last about an hour.
 We will wander around the location and I will point out spots that would work well for photos as we go.
 I will set up poses and encourage you to interact with each other, get cozy, tickle each other, just generally have fun!
-I capture mostly candid images like this, of natural interactions, but we will also take a mix of photos with you looking at the camera.
+I capture mostly candid images like this, of natural interactions, but we can also do a few looking at the camera too if you'd like.
 We will spend some time doing different groupings as well-- whole family, kids together, kids individually, etc.

 It's important to also note that I will keep an eye on the weather in the days leading up to your session.
 Rainy days or overcast skies are not ideal for lighting or experience, so if the forecast is looking poor, I will reach out to you to find another day as close as possible to the original session date!